 Here are some free Pokemon coloring pages for kids who love Pokemon Go!
-It might be nice to sit down and relax with Pikachu, Sandshrew, Geodude, Diglet, Squirtle, Bulbasaur, charmander, Butterfree, Caterpie, Jigglypuff, Snolax and Meowth.
+It might be nice to sit down and relax with Pikachu coloring pages, and coloring pages that feature your favorite Pokemon characters: Sandshrew, Geodude, Diglet, Squirtle, Bulbasaur, charmander, Butterfree, Caterpie, Jigglypuff, Snolax and Meowth.

 These Pokemon coloring pages were created for Kids Activities Blog by Natalie.
 Over 39K people viewed her tutorial video on coloring Pokemon when she went live on our Quirky Momma FB page.
 Most of the 815 comments were asking for Pokemon characters, but this one had me smiling…

 Hi Natalie , great as usual!
 You are so talented and thank you for sharing your art. –Debra W

 Why Pokemon Coloring Pages?

 Here at Kids Activities Blog we are a little Pokemon-obsessed just like so many who watched Natalie’s live.
 Another comment on the video tutorial was from Ashley C:

 I wish I was that talented.
 Oh and I like pokemon

 And that is exactly why we created these Pokemon coloring pages.
 It has Natalie’s original drawings of Pokemon characters for you to download and color…almost like your own Pokemon coloringbook!
 We are also including her Pokemon drawing tutorial video along with the instructions and supplies list because you too can draw and color just like Natalie!

 This 5 page Pokemon coloring page pdf pack is full of fun — look for the download button below to grab the entire set for free.
 Craftily bind them together for a customized coloring book.
 Grab your colored pencils, crayons or markers and sit down to relax and color.